itu-qsp/2019-summer/README.md

 | 26/7/2019 | - | - | 9:00 - 16:00 | 2A14-16 | 12: Project 2/2 |

-The three *project* sessions are meant for you to develop your own modern code project in Python, but also to familiarise yourself with Python and train for the coming test.
+The three *project* sessions are meant for you to develop your own modern code project in Python, but also to familiarize yourself with Python and train for the coming test.

 ### Suggested reading plan